Sonali Phogat Case: Expensive Cars, Furniture Missing From Her Farmhouse; Daughter Yashodhara Seeks CBI Probe

 Sonali Phogat died hours after partying at a Goa restaurant on August 22.
 Her two aides- PA Sudhir Sangwan and friend Sukhwinder Singh were taken into custody over her alleged murder.
 Reportedly, Sudhir confessed to the police that he had adulterated her drinks with drugs and forced her to consume them.
 The motive behind her murder is still unknown and the Police are still investigating the case.

-As per Tribune India report, Goa cops reached Gurugram court premises and gave information to the court about the list of items recovered from the flat number 901 of the Gurgaon Greens Society, located in Sector 102.
+As per Tribune India report, Goa cops reached Gurugram court premises and gave information to the court about the list of items recovered from a flat in Gurgaon Greens Society, located in Sector 102.
 Apparently, Sudhir had rented this flat where Sonali went many times.

 ANI Tweeted, "Goa Police yesterday seized Sonali Phogat's passport, jewellery, watches, cash worth Rs 16,000, and Sonali's mobile from her flat in Gurugram during the investigation."